 Alternative Accommodation is a key element of the new strategic direction.
 Authorities that have begun to take their obligation to provide AA seriously have often found that it increases the efficiency of the PLIP process exponentially.

-The basic standards for AA reflect its humanitarian nature, and temporary occupants often turn it down, revealing that they do, in fact, have better accommodation options elsewhere.
-This underlines the need for authorities to not only budget for AA but also to ensure that these funds are used with maximum efficiency.
-Expensive relocation projects in the guise of AA must be treated as what they are-obstruction-until such time as all available economically efficient means of providing AA have been harnessed to the resolution of local PLI issues.
+The basic standards for AA reflect its humanitarian nature, and temporary occupants often turn it down, revealing that in fact, have better accommodation options they do, This underlines the need for authorities to not elsewhere. only budget for AA but also to ensure that these funds are used with maximum efficiency.
+Expensive relocation projects in the quise of AA must be treated a s what thev are-obstruction-until such time as all available economically efficient means of providing AA have been harnessed to the resolution of local PLI issues.